 Volunteer In Malawi

-Known as the “Warm Heart of Africa”, Malawi is best known for the friendliness of its people.
 You will quickly grow accustomed to strangers smiling and greeting you wherever you go.
 This tiny nation is home to Lake Malawi, the ninth-largest lake in the world.
-You can look forward to quiet enjoyment of its golden beaches and clear waters, because tourists rarely make the trek.
+You can look forward to the quiet enjoyment of its golden beaches and clear waters because tourists rarely make the trek.
 That’s a mistake on their part, as you will quickly discover when you try snorkeling or diving!
 This lake has more types of fish than any other lake in the world – estimates range from 500 to 1,000 individual species.

 Volunteer In Morocco

-Morocco’s vibrant culture and convenient location has made it a popular tourist destination.
+Morocco’s vibrant culture and convenient location have made it a popular tourist destination.
 The northernmost tip is separated from Spain by the narrow Strait of Gibraltar, and fast ferries carry visitors back and forth year-round.

 Unfortunately, illiteracy is a grave concern for the people of Morocco, and more than 40 percent of citizens over the age of 15 cannot read or write effectively.
 This puts severe restrictions on their prospects when it comes to finding work.